fanpu/website/_pages/cmu-online.md

 Education and knowledge should be accessible to anyone who is willing to learn.
 There are many great course offerings from the top-ranked Computer Science program in Carnegie Mellon University whose lectures are available on the public domain.
-The purpose of this page is to curate these courses, so people can learn from the best professors in the world without the hefty college price tag.
+The purpose of this page is to curate these courses, so people can self-study and learn from the best professors in the world without the hefty college price tag.
 I hope that this resource will be helpful for both people currently in industry aiming to improve their knowledge, current students to make course decisions or to do self-learning, and even prospective students to get a taste of what a CMU education looks like.
-In addition to courses, I have also included links to weekly seminar series which are held by various research groups.
+In addition to courses, I have also included links to weekly seminar series which are held by various research groups for people interested in getting closer to state-of-the-art developments.

 Courses which are accessible to undergraduates will have a
 <span class="badge rounded-pill undergraduate"> </span> tag.